yikuaixigua/ST-SG/README.md

 # Limited Training Data SAR Image Change Detection via Spatial-Temporal Semantic and Geographic Correlation

-The code will be open source after the publication of the paper.
+The full code will be open source after the publication of the paper.
 If you have any questions, please contact lhl_hit@hotmail.com
 # How to use ?
 ## For SAR intensity image
   ###  1. Basic configuration Settings